An aperiodic set of 11 Wang tiles: There is no aperiodic Wang sets with 10 tiles or less

+Before removing unused transitions, $t_{31}$ contains a path of $212$ symbols $3$.
+This means in particular that there exists a tiling of a rectangle of size $212 \times 31$ where the top and the bottom sides are equal, thus a tiling of a biinfinite vertical strip of width 212 by this tiling, and thus a tiling of a square of size $212\times 212$.

-It turns out that the exact same method can be used for the set of 12 tiles obtained starting from the set by Culik, and removing one tile.
-It corresponds to the same rotation, and we observe indeed the same behaviour: starting from a configuration of all $2$, it is not possible to tile $31$ consecutive rows: \begin{theorem} The set of 13 tiles by Culik is minimal aperiodic: if any tile is removed from this set, it does not tile the plane anymore. \end{theorem} Note that the situation is still not well understood and we can consider ourselves lucky to obtain the result: First, we have to execute the transducers in the good direction: $\ws' \ws^{-31}$ is nonempty.
+It turns out that the exact same method can be used for the set of 12 tiles obtained from Culik's set by removing one tile.
+It corresponds to the same rotation, and we observe indeed the same behavior: starting from a configuration of all $2$, it is not possible to tile $31$ consecutive rows: \begin{theorem} The set of 13 tiles by Culik is minimal aperiodic: if any tile is removed from this set, it does not tile the plane anymore. \end{theorem} Note that the situation is still not well understood, and we consider ourselves lucky to have obtained the result: first, we have to execute the transducers in the right direction: $\ws' \ws^{-31}$ is nonempty.
 Furthermore, the next step when $\ws^k$ returns near an integer is for $k = 106$, and no computer, using our technique, has enough memory to hope computing $\ws^{106}$.